How does Rest Less make money

 You’ll see their shadows rising in the breaking waves as they ‘surf’ in the shallows, finding seaweed and other tasty morsels to eat – and as used to humans as they are, it’s possible to get close to them.

 The beach can be packed with groups gathering to interact with these stunning and surprisingly tame creatures.
-So, for a more relaxed experience, try to get there early.
+So, for a more relaxed experience, try to get there in good time.
 If you’re a particularly early bird, you can get some sunrise solo time with these gentle giants – feed them a little kelp and enjoy their graceful energy without the crowds.

-But if that’s not an option, we recommend renting some fins and a mask, and swimming out a little, where you might get to swim alongside them.
-Though, to keep them safe, remember not to touch them!
+But if that’s not an option, we recommend renting some fins and a mask, then swimming out a little, where you might get to swim alongside them.
+However, for their safety, remember not to touch them.

 6. To do a spot of leopard gazing

-Elegant as they are elusive, Sri Lanka’s native leopards are a really special sight to see prowling through their natural habitat.
+Elegant and elusive, Sri Lanka’s native leopards are a really special sight to see prowling through their natural habitat.
 And while nature is never a sure thing, for the best chance of witnessing these majestic cats, it’s worth booking a safari in Yala National Park.

-Yala is a stunning nature reserve nestled in the southeast of Sri Lanka’s teardrop land, and it’s home to the highest concentration of leopards in the country.
-You have a higher chance of seeing these beasts between March and October, and if you can, book at least a full-day tour (if not an overnighter).
+Yala is a stunning nature reserve nestled in the southeast of Sri Lanka’s teardrop land, and it’s home to the country’s highest concentration of leopards.
+You have a better chance of seeing these beasts between March and October, and, if you can, book at least a full-day tour (if not an overnighter).

 Even if you aren’t lucky with leopards during your safari, you can expect to have unforgettable encounters with the other abundant wildlife in the park.
-Herds of elephants, sloth bears, jackals, parading peacocks shaking their iridescent tail feathers, the distant squawk of the hornbill in the distance as you watch quietly cruising crocs patrol the waterways… Yala offers a truly spellbinding safari experience.
-Birdwatchers, this is your heaven.
+Herds of elephants, sloth bears, jackals, parading peacocks shaking their iridescent tail feathers; the distant squawk of the hornbill in the distance as you watch quietly, cruising crocs patrol the waterways.
+What’s more, if you’re a birdwatcher, this is your heaven.

 7. To surf (or to watch others surf)

-Even a complete beginner can find the right waves in Sri Lanka, no matter how small they need to be – and with the Sri Lankan beachfront lined with surf school after surf school, it’s never too late to start.
-Sri Lanka is a world-famous surf destination, with year-round surfing made possible by alternating seasons on each coast.
+Even complete beginners can find the right waves in Sri Lanka, no matter how small they need to be – and with the Sri Lankan beachfront lined with surf schools, it’s never too late to start.
+Sri Lanka is a world-famous surf destination, made possible year-round by alternating seasons on each coast.

 While there are plenty of mammoth swells reserved for the super surfers who come here to spend full days in the warm waters honing their expertise, there’s also an abundance of gentle breaks in quieter and more manageable coves.
 Here, beginners can get a taste of the meditative, freeing, exhilarating thrill of waiting for (and maybe even catching) a wave, however timid.

-Even if surfing isn’t for you, you’ll hopefully enjoy spending a day on a lounger in the sun, drink in hand, admiring the incredible skill of accomplished surfers as they ride the waves until the sun starts to fall.
-Keep an eye out for the stilt fishermen too, as they perch above the water to get their daily catch.
+If surfing isn’t for you, you’ll hopefully enjoy spending a day on a lounger in the sun, drink in hand, admiring the incredible skill of accomplished surfers as they ride the waves until the sun starts to fall.
+Keep an eye out for the stilt fishermen, too, as they perch above the water to get their daily catch.

 8. Because you can order curry for breakfast

 A traditional Sri Lankan breakfast is a fragrant and mildly spiced curry, which can set you up nicely for a busy day exploring.
-And ordering curry for breakfast isn’t as weird as it might sound – it’s really delicious, even if it does feel like a big departure from marmalade on toast!
+While it’s a big departure from marmalade on toast, it can be a delicious and refreshing change.

 You’ll get hoppers and string hoppers (a type of pancake bowl and a Sri Lankan breakfast noodle); veggie, chicken, jackfruit, and fish curries; hearty yellow and orange dahl; coconutty potato soup, and a selection of sambals (flavourful condiment/sauces).
 Step out of your comfort zone and try a local breakfast, and you might find you don’t want to go back to bowls of cereal.